 What is GDPR?

-Lootly, a TrustSpot Company is fully GDPR compliant, including employing a dedicated data compliance officer to ensure all customer data is protected and handled appropriately.
+Lootly, is fully GDPR compliant, including employing a dedicated data compliance officer to ensure all customer data is protected and handled appropriately.

-It's important to understand that Lootly is a Data Processor, which means that we process customer data as it flows into our platform from any of our eCommerce integrations.
+It's important to understand that Lootly is a Data Processor which means that we process the data that you collect on your store, including Personal Data and Non-Personal Data.
 This data includes both private information such as the customer's name, and transactional data such as the order amount or date.

 Each eCommerce integration has different variances in the type of data that is sent to our system, but overall below are the types of private & non-personal data we collect & process today:

 Even though an order in a typical eCommerce platform saves the Address & Phone Number of their customers, Lootly does not pull this data from the cart.

 In order for Lootly to work properly, we need the bare minimum of data.

 How do I remove customer data from Lootly?